sam-pf/mcbkt-plugin/_hooks/README.md

 # My hooks

 These are hooks defined here with file names ending with `.my.hook`.

 These hooks can be invoked with `git--run-my-hook`, which is a function that runs these hooks in the base directory of this git repository (`git--this-repository-base`).
 This behavior of running the hook script at the repository base is the same as git hooks.

-My hooks are automatically run through my script setups, such as bash alias.
+Some frequently used bash aliases for git related commands are designed to invoke `git--run-my-hook` automatically.